Gnaku-18519/DataAnalysis/README.md

     * deletion is setting the record offset to -1 -- may not always be removed from the slot directory if the last slot persists
     * move records around by changing the offset ONLY
     * manage free space is to maintain a pointer indicating the start of the free space area (reclaim the space freed by records deleted earlier during insertion if needed)
+  * easier to perform deletion due to slot directory (an indirect way to get the offset of an entry)
+  * easier be move around without changing any external identifier
 <img height="200" alt="image" src="https://user-images.githubusercontent.com/84046974/194734519-1a7d6077-7e73-4102-94db-5e520eee29c0.png" align="left">
 <img height="200" alt="image" src="https://user-images.githubusercontent.com/84046974/194734532-7798cdf9-6514-441d-b59d-fb829e2bc593.png">